 In most cases, yes.
 Both homeowner’s insurance and renters’ insurance typically cover dog bite liability.
 According to the Insurance Information Institute, Texas ranked 3rd in the nation for the number of dog bite injury insurance claims in 2018.

 Some insurance policies may not cover specific dog breeds.
 Dog breeds with reputations considered dangerous include pit bull terriers, German shepherds, and Rottweilers.
 Some insurance policies may not cover these breeds while others may charge a higher premium for coverage.
 If a dog has been declared dangerous, insurance companies may not offer liability coverage.
 In these cases, you would have to sue the owner directly for your injuries.
+Claiming for dog bites will be easier with the help of a Houston personal injury lawyer.

 Common Dog Bite Injuries